 There are four types of taxable events:

-- Using cryptocurrency to purchase goods or services.
+- Using crypto to purchase a good/service

 There are also a few notable non-taxable events: